Setup nvim-lspconfig + nvim-cmp

 of the language server we want to configure.

-How do we know which one we have available?
-Again, lspconfig's documentation has the answer.
+How do we know which language servers are supported? lspconfig's documentation has the answer.
 You can find the list of valid names using :help lspconfig-server-configurations

 .